AIB001/aib001.github.io/docs/research/small-molecules/LigTraj_Software_Database.md

 This toolkit represents an emerging paradigm in computer-aided drug design where dynamic simulations inform machine learning models.
 Future developments will focus on:

-- Integration with advanced deep learning architectures (transformers, diffusion models)
+- **Integration with advanced deep learning architectures (transformers, diffusion models, GNN, CNN etc.)**
-- Enhanced sampling techniques to improve feature quality
+- Enhanced sampling techniques (e.g. REST2) to improve feature quality
-- Expansion of the LigTraj.org database to cover more protein families and compound classes
+- **Expansion of the [LigTraj.org](http://ligtraj.org) database to cover more protein families (especially for kinase from human being source) and compound classes**
 - Development of standardized benchmarks for trajectory-based machine learning models
 - Automated feature selection for specific prediction tasks
 - Community-driven contributions to the trajectory database